Winter Park Family Lawyer, Practicing Only Family Law Since 2005

 Attorney Mejias has also represented clients in cases not related to divorce, such as those dealing with (a) issues regarding the paternity of men and their rights and responsibilities once their paternity is confirmed, (b) claims of domestic violence, (c) child protection cases involving the Florida Department of Children and Families and (d) the enforcement of court decrees after they have been issued.

 But our area of the law is not all about protecting rights in cases of disputes.
 It is also about protecting rights while preventing disputes.
 We do this by helping our clients draft prenuptial and postnuptial agreements that are designed to be enforceable.
 These agreements are the best way to prevent future conflicts by making sure that both spouses understand and accept in advance the terms of their marriage.

-If you have a family law issue that requires representation from an attorney you can make an appointment with attorney Mejias for a thirty-minute free initial consultation at (407) 260-6001.
-There is an hourly charge for additional consultation time.
+If you have a family law issue that requires representation from an attorney you can make an appointment with attorney Mejias for an initial consultation at (407) 260-6001.
 See Family Lawyer Retainer Fees.

 During this initial consultation he will learn from you about your family law issue, outline an achievable legal objective to resolve them and inform you of the cost of the lawyer retainer fee for his services.
 The fees are almost always a fixed dollar amount that you will know before signing any contract or making any payments.

 Mr. Mejias has also made a commitment to keep his clients informed about their cases, as they require, by answering emails and phone calls within no more than 24 hours during working days.